Val Okimoto

-Val Okimoto is an American politician and educator serving since November 29, 2022 as the member of the Honolulu City Council representing District VIII.
-She is a former member and Minority Leader of the Hawaii House of Representatives, serving in that body from 2018 to 2022.
+Val Aquino Okimoto (née Aquino) is an American politician and educator, who has served on the Honolulu City Council as the member representing District VIII since 2022.
+From 2018 to 2022, she served as the Minority Leader of the Hawaii House of Representatives.

-Okimoto was elected to represent District VIII on the Honolulu City Council, which is the legislative body of the City and County of Honolulu, on November 8, 2022.
-She was appointed to fill the vacancy caused by the November 8, 2022 resignation of the incumbent, who was elected to the Hawaii Senate, on November 29, 2022.
+Okimoto was elected to represent District VIII on the Honolulu City Council, the legislative body of the City and County of Honolulu, on November 8, 2022.
+She was appointed to fill the vacancy caused by the resignation of Gene Ward, the incumbent.
+She was then elected to the Hawaii Senate on November 29, 2022.

 Okimoto previously served as the state Representative for District 36 and is a member of the Republican Party.
 Okimoto is a 2019 graduate of the Council of State Governments West - Western Legislative Academy, and is a recipient of a 2020 Elected Women of Excellence Award from the National Foundation for Women Legislators.
 She was elected to serve as Minority Leader on February 17, 2021.